UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 - Visual Studio 2019.
 Create a new project, and search on "Console".
 From the results pick Console App (.NET Core)
 - Visual Studio Code.
 [See these instructions](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code) to create and debug an console application.

-I will use Visual Studio Code as I like the built in terminal.
+I will use Visual Studio for the sake of consistency.

 ## Hello World Revisited
 When you create a new Console app, name the project `HelloWorld` and check the source file `Program.cs` is generated as follows: